romeokienzler/openeo-processes-dask-ml/README.md

 - `opd-ml-dev-utils` has some scripts that are helpful during development
 - `openeo-processes-dask-ml` the actuall ML process specs and implementations
 - `tests` for pytest

+## Acknowledgement

+Development within this repository are carried out as part of the [Embed2Scale](https://embed2scale.eu/) project and is cofunded by the EU Horizon Europe program under Grant Agreement 101131841.
+Additional funding for this project has been provided by the Swiss State Secretariat for Education, Research and Innovation and UK Research and Innovation.